Adaptive Strategies for Pension Fund Management: Example

 The pension fund model of \cref{sc:abstractmodel} describes a general and abstract framework.
-In this section, we describe a specific implementation (or, more precisely, an instantiation) that we developed to illustrate these concepts.
-This is a notional implementation lacking some features that one would expect in an actual pension plan, such as using the duration and convexity as an input for the policy, but it is useful to show how even a simple implementation can lead to interesting results.
+In this section, we describe a specific example that we developed to illustrate these concepts.
+This is a notional example lacking some features that one would expect in an actual pension plan, such as using the duration and convexity as an input for the policy, but it is useful to show how even a simple example can lead to interesting results.